easytarget/microPyEZfonts/README.md

 They will work with **`EZ FrameBuffer Font Writer`** (see below).
 * This is optimised for ease of installation and use; especially for small 'info panel' type projects and will work with *any* display that has a driver for the built-in microPyton [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html).

-And will also work with Peter Hinches comprehensive [writer](https://github.com/peterhinch/micropython-font-to-py/tree/master/writer) class and [nano-gui](https://github.com/peterhinch/micropython-nano-gui/tree/master).
+And will also work with Peter Hinches comprehensive [writer](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md) class and [nano-gui](https://github.com/peterhinch/micropython-nano-gui/tree/master).

-The fonts presented here were created using my own `bdf2dict` font module creator.
-Details in the [`bdf2dict`](bdf2dict) folder.
+The fonts presented here were created using my own `bdf2dict` font module creator, see below.

 -----------------